 The Company's financial instruments are with other major financial institutions which have a Prime-1 credit rating from Moody's.
-Consequently, management considers the risk of counterparties defaulting on their obligations to be remote.
+Consequently, management considers the risk of counterparties defaulting on their obligations to be low.

-As of December 31, 2022 and 2021, there were no amount of receivables in default.
+As of December 31, 2023 and 2022, there were no amount of receivables in default.